rasikarakhewar3010/rasikarakhewar3010/README.md

 ## About Me

-I am a **Computer Science professional** with a strong focus on building scalable web applications and AI-integrated solutions.
-I specialize in the **MERN stack** and have a solid foundation in **Data Structures and Algorithms**.
-I am passionate about designing clean, intuitive user interfaces and developing robust, efficient backend architectures.
+I focus on building scalable web applications and AI-integrated solutions using the MERN stack.
+I have a strong foundation in Data Structures and Algorithms and enjoy turning complex problems into clean, intuitive user interfaces backed by efficient, reliable backend architectures.

 - **Education**: B.Tech in CSE (2022-2026) - CGPA: 7.8/10
 - **Currently working on**: Advanced AI-driven web apps.